wcu201/EmailScript/README.md

 # EmailScript

-Simple python script that opens your email and sends a test password.
+Simple python script that opens your email and sends a test email.

 #Uses selenium